FrancesCoronel/personal-website-v3/_posts/2014-12-23-first-meetup-first-impressions.md

 I was able to get some perspective from [one of the engineers](https://github.com/BanzaiMan) there.

-I also got a free book, [“If Hemingway wrote JavaScript”](https://www.nostarch.com/hemingwayjs) (which is pretty amusing so far!), a [new network](https://757dev.org) of local coding peeps, and tons of potential future fun.
+I also got a free book, ["If Hemingway wrote JavaScript"](https://www.nostarch.com/hemingwayjs) (which is pretty amusing so far!), a [new network](https://757dev.org) of local coding peeps, and tons of potential future fun.